Area Spotlights

 Outdoor Activities

 Both in and around D.C., there are endless ways to enjoy the great outdoors.
 In addition to hundreds of miles of hiking, jogging, and biking trails, there are dozens of parks and gardens to discover, like Meridian Hill Park, the National Arboretum, and Hains Point.
 Shenandoah National Park is also less than 2 hours outside of the D.C. metro and offers an abundance of hiking opportunities.
-One of the most popular places to picnic is the National Mall, which is visited by over 25 million people each year.
+One of the most popular places to picnic is the National Mall, which is visited by over 30 million people each year.
 Just a few hours outside of the city you’ll find several beautiful beaches along the Chesapeake Bay and the Atlantic Ocean, where swimming, boating, crabbing, and kite flying are favorite activities.
-You can also enjoy athletic activities as a spectator of the winning NHL’s Washington Capitals and MLB’s Nationals, who have been champions of the Stanley Cup and World Series, respectively, in the past 5 years.
+You can also enjoy athletic activities as a spectator of the winning NHL’s Washington Capitals and MLB’s Nationals.

 Festivals